xbmc/kodi-tv/src/content/article/kodi-21-0-omega-rc1/index.md

 - @ksooo continues to cleanup things related to the Video Version feature.
 This time he has fixed a label skinners would use to display a media name that would be blank under certain circumstances.

 **Music**
-- A fix that was having audiobooks showing their last chapter with no duration was made by @the-black-eagle
+- audiobooks were showing their last chapter with no duration; this has been fixed by @the-black-eagle.

 **Platform Specifics**
 - **Android**:
   - Cleanups to build/package files have been made by @joseluismarti.
-This helps get the codebase nice and clean for the newer Android SDK's leading into the future, meaning we can more easily backport to Omega when we are making changes for v22 "P" in the future.
+This helps get the codebase nice and clean for the newer Android SDKs leading into the future, meaning we can more easily backport to Omega when we are making changes for v22 "P" in the future.

 - **Linux**:
   - @fritsch, our resident audio expert, has submitted a change to allow Pipewire to properly identify HDMI for passthrough usage.

 - **macOS**:
   - @enen92 has implemented Hotkeycontroller for Media keys on macOS.
-This allows Kodi to more accurately capture and handle media related keys and allow us to play nicer with other running apps on a system expecting to use the same media keys
+This allows Kodi to more accurately capture and handle media related keys and allow us to play nicer with other running apps on a system expecting to use the same media keys.

 - **Windows**:
   - @thexai has submitted some colour accuracy changes for 10bit SDR/HDR colour mapping.